bIgBV/blog-deux/content/deterministic-testing-next-steps/index.md

 While a good idea, in practice integration tests are seldom as comprehensive as they set out to be.
 They are the first to get afflicted by bit rot and tech debt due to their complex setup requirements.
-Debugging them tends to be just as difficult as debugging the actual failures themselves.
+Debugging them can be just as difficult as debugging the actual failures themselves.

 When designing a new cluster controller for a new data store, I was faced with solving this problem.
 I wanted to build a robust system, with a focus on